Traffic Ticket Laws: 9 Weird or Obscure Georgia Driving Laws

 2. GA Move Over Law

 A driver must move over one lane for all types of roadside assistance vehicles and garbage trucks on our roads, streets, or highways.
 Not just blue lights or red lights flashing must be heeded.
-Other types of vehicles (e.g., tow trucks) displaying flashing yellow, amber, white or other rotating or flashing lights fall under the “move over” law Georgia.
+Other types of vehicles (e.g., tow trucks) displaying flashing yellow, amber, white or other rotating or flashing lights fall under the “move over” law in Georgia.

 Georgia’s move-over law requires drivers to change lanes away from emergency vehicles stopped on the side or shoulder of the road.
 This move over law GA applies to police vehicles, fire trucks, ambulances, tow trucks with rotating lights activated and other types of emergency response vans, as well as garbage trucks.